 ● Limit length and avoid words that aren’t relevant to the page’s content.

-● Include exact target keyword within heading tags (H1), but use variations afterwards to avoid obvious repetition and keyword stuffing.
+● Include exact target keywords within heading tags (H1), but use variations afterwards to avoid obvious repetition and keyword stuffing.

 ● Include target phrases toward the front of heading tags for best performance.